gerhard-h/VirtualDesktops-FlyMenu/README.md

 -  Windows 11 (2025-12-23 or newer)
 - .NET 8.0 Runtime (or newer)
 - Virtual Desktop feature enabled
-- For mouse gestures: Use `FlyCtl.exe show` (10-20x faster than AutoHotkey)
+- For mouse gestures: Use `FlyCtl.exe show`

+## Motivation (why not uses AutoHotkey + VirtualDesktopAccessor.dll)
+AutoHotkey can do the same and Menus have keyboard support out of the box.
+But since menus in AutoHotkey are modal they won't autoclose after loosing mouse focus wich is essential if the menu is triggered by mouse near screen edge.

 ## 🚀 Installation